yannmeinglaw/yannmeinglaw.github.io/_pages/about.md

   * M.SC.A. in Applied Mathematics, Polytechnique Montréal, Montréal, Canada, 2014
   * B.Eng. in Biomedical Engineering, Polytechnique Montréal, Montréal, Canada, 2013

+I am also a member of the Ordre des ingénieurs du Québec as an Engineer.

 <!-- **Research Interests**

 My research interests focus on numerical methods for PDEs, particularly in computational electromagnetics.
 I am mainly interested in the following topics: